RookieKuch09/mosaic-engine/README.md

 ## Windows support

 Mosaic is currently focused on supporting Linux and macOS support.
-Windows support may come later, but isn’t a priority as of now.
-Mosaic may build and function on Windows with some tinkering.
+Windows support will come later, but isn’t a priority as of now.
+Mosaic may build and function on Windows now with some tinkering.
 Any contributions for Windows support are welcome!

 ## Licensing